$C^*$-simplicity and boundary actions of discrete quantum groups: Introduction

 We consider two versions of {\em Powers' averaging property} that generalize the {\PAP} for groups, namely the {\PAP} and {\PAPh} (see Definition~\ref{PAP Def}), where we note that {\PAPh} $\implies$ {\PAP}.
 Again in the unimodular case we have the simplification {\PAP} = {\PAPh}.
 We observe that the {\PAP} implies that $\G$ is $C^*$-simple and the {\PAPh} implies additionally that $C^*_r(\G)$ has a unique $\sigma$-KMS state (Corollary~\ref{PowersAveSimplicity}).
 Also, we observe that what Banica really showed in \cite{B97} is the {\PAPh} for the free unitary quantum groups $\F U_F$ (Propostion~\ref{Banicas Result}).

-One of Kennedy's main results of \cite{K20} states that a group has Power's averaging property if and only if the only $G$-boundary contained in $S(C^*_r(G))$ is trivial.
-In the quantum setting it doesn't make sense to consider $\G$-boundaries inside $S(C^*_r(\G))$ as the $\G$-boundaries may be noncommutative.
+One of Kennedy's main results of \cite{K20} states that a group has Powers' averaging property if and only if the only $G$-boundary contained in $S(C^*_r(G))$ is trivial.
+In the quantum setting, $\G$-boundaries inside $S(C^*_r(\G))$ will be too small in general since they are classical.
 We, however, are able to obtain the following quantum analogue of Kennedy's result by replacing $\G$-boundaries with $\G_h$-boundary envelopes (see Definitions \ref{Envelopes Notation} and \ref{Boundary Envelopes Def}). \\[\medskipamount] {\bf Theorem~\ref{GBoundariesPAP}.} {\em\nopagebreak A discrete quantum group $\G$ has the {\PAPh} if and only if the only $\G_h$-boundary envelope in $S(\Cred\G)$ is trivial.}

+In Theorem~\ref{GBoundariesPAP} we also observe a stationary dynamical characterization of the \PAPh{} in the case where $C^*_r(\G)$ is separable.